gerardPlanella/QGNN/README.md

 # Quantum GNN Architecture Development

-This repository contains the development and tests for a new GNN architecture optimized for quantum applications such as Quantum N-Body simulations and Mollecular synthesis.
-It arised from the collaboration between Gerard Planella from the University of Amsterdam and Adrian Müller from Aalto University, supervised by Prof. Max Welling (Univesity of Amsterdam & Microsoft Research) and Prof. Vikas Garg (Aalto University).
+This repository contains the code for a new QGNN architecture for applications such as quantum many-body simulations and molecular synthesis.
+It is developed in collaboration between Gerard Planella, University of Amsterdam, and Adrian Müller, Aalto University, supervised by Prof. Max Welling, Univesity of Amsterdam, and Prof. Vikas Garg, Aalto University.